 It is perhaps the most important factor that helps you connect content with the design, and communicates your core message to the target customers.
 A properly-chosen font family makes for a smooth reading experience, improves UX, and the accessibility of your website.

-Considering the importance of typography, in this article, we’ll provide you with some fundamental guidelines that will help you pick the best fonts for your website project.
+Considering the importance of typography, in this article, we’ll provide you with some fundamental guidelines that will help you pick the best fonts for website projects you are working on.

 Why You Should Care About Fonts